Logiqx/gps-wizard/docs/devices/locosys/detective.md

 It was also interesting to discover what processor is being used by the GW-60.
 It is the [STM32L151V8](https://www.st.com/en/microcontrollers-microprocessors/stm32l151v8.html) lower-power microcontroller which is based on the 32-bit ARM [Cortex-M3](https://developer.arm.com/Processors/Cortex-M3).
 The flash memory (bottom left) is a 256M-bit (32MB) Winbond [25Q256FVEG](https://www.winbond.com/hq/product/code-storage-flash-memory/serial-nor-flash/?__locale=zh_TW&partNo=W25Q256FV).

+### Addendum #2

+The MediaTek chipsets only support NMEA, not binary like SiRF or u-blox.
+Whilst reviewing all of the NMEA sentences supported by SiRF, MediaTek and u-blox chipsets in Dec 2022, it was noted that none include climb rate.
+Climb rate is only available in binary outputs of the SiRF and u-blox chips.

+However, both the GW-52 and GW-60 record climb rate in their SBP output.
+The fact that climb rate (ROC) cannot originate from an NMEA sentence is yet another piece of evidence that neither the GW-52 or GW-60 are using a MediaTek chip.